Anglo-Russian invasion of Holland: Background

 In the 1780s, a pro-French Patriot rebellion failed to establish a democratic Dutch republic without the House of Orange-Nassau, when the latter's power was restored following the 1787 Prussian invasion of Holland.

 The Dutch Republic, again ruled by the Orangists, had been a member of the First Coalition that opposed the revolutionary French Republic after 1792.
-In 1795, at the end of their Flanders Campaign, the forces of stadtholder William V of Orange, and his British and Austrian allies were defeated by the invading French army under General Charles Pichegru, augmented with a contingent of Dutch Patriot revolutionaries under General Herman Willem Daendels.
+In 1795, at the end of their Flanders Campaign, the forces of stadtholder William V of Orange, and his British and Austrian allies were defeated by the invading French army under General Charles Pichegru, augmented by a contingent of Dutch Patriot revolutionaries under General Herman Willem Daendels.
 The Dutch Republic was overthrown; the stadtholder fled the country to London; and the Batavian Republic was proclaimed.

 Despite the conquest of the old Republic in 1795, the war had not ended; the Netherlands had just changed sides and now fully participated in the continuing conflagration, but its role had changed.
 France did not need its army so much as its naval resources, in which France itself was deficient.
 In 1796, under the new alliance, the Dutch started a programme of naval construction.
 Manning the new ships was a problem, because the officer corps of the old navy was staunchly Orangist.
-People like the "Hero of Doggerbank" Jan Hendrik van Kinsbergen honourably withheld their services.
+People like the "Hero of Doggerbank" Jan Hendrik van Kinsbergen withheld their services.
 The new navy was therefore officered by people like Jan Willem de Winter, who were of the correct political hue, but had only limited experience.
 This directly led to the debacles of the surrender at Saldanha Bay at the Cape of Good Hope in 1796, and of the Battle of Camperdown in 1797.
 At Camperdown the Batavian navy behaved creditably, but this did not lessen the material losses, and the Republic had to start its naval construction programme all over again.
 This programme soon brought the Batavian navy up to sufficient strength that Great Britain had to worry about its potential contribution to a threatened French invasion of England or Ireland.